-The Distinguished Grange Program honors Subordinate and State Granges that fulfill their responsibilities as part of the National Grange, while excelling in areas of membership, fundraising and service to their communities.
-The 2023-24 Distinguished Granges will be honored for their work done from July 1, 2023 through June 30, 2024.
+The Distinguished Grange Program honors Junior, Subordinate, Pomona, and State that fulfill Granges responsibilities as part of the National Grange, while excelling of membership, fundraising and service to their communities.
+The 2024-25 Distinguished Granges will be honored for their work done from July 1, 2024, through June 30, 2025.

-The award for being named a Distinguished Grange is presented annually at the National Grange Convention at a special reception and mentioned in the convention program.
+The award for being named a Distinguished Grange is presented annually at the National Grange Convention.
 They will receive a certificate to commemorate their achievement.
 Granges that qualify as a Distinguished Grange for five consecutive years will receive a plaque.

-Applications: Applications are available from the WA State Grange Office or on the National
+Applications: Applications are available from the WA State Grange Office or on the National Grange website: www.nationalgrange.org.

-Grange website: www.nationalgrange.org .

-The postmark or online submission deadline to submit your materials to be considered for Distinguished Grange is August 1, 2024.
-Applications received after this deadline will not be awarded Distinguished Grange.
+The postmark or online submission deadline to submit your materials to be considered for Distinguished Grange is August 1.
+Applications received after this deadline will not be recognized as Distinguished Granges.